 Summer Media Institute (SMI)

 SMI is a six-week work experience and media production program run though a partnership with the Mayor's Summer Youth Employment Program and Cambridge Community Services' CityLinks Program.
 Each summer, teens in the program attend workshops and learn camcorder, editing, lighting and audio, gaining media art, technical production, and computer application skills.
 As participants develop media skills, they are paid to work as media artists, producing a variety of productions.

 School Year Production Program (SYPP)

 SYPP is an afterschool program designed to provide teens with an opportunity to further develop career readiness and media production skills after the conclusion of the Summer Media Institute.
 The school year program is run through partnerships with the Mayor's Fall Youth Employment Program, Cambridge Community Services' CityLinks Program, and Cambridge Housing Authority's Workforce Program.
 The SYPP runs each year from October to May.
+For the past two years, School Year Production students have worked on the Innovation in My Backyard series, which profiles industries and career opportunities in Cambridge.
 If you have questions about the program, contact Clodagh Drummey, at firstname.lastname@example.org.

 What Teens Are Saying About the Youth Media Program

 I learned things that I would not be able to learn anywhere else. -Haydn

 I learned how to work a video camera, how to edit and how to make statements in a way that people will listen. - Emily

 My experiences here, making films, have inspired me a lot, and given me an idea of a possible career I might like to pursue. - Max